How to Decorate with Pillows: 11 Expert Tips for Every Room

 Shopping for Quality Pillows

 There are thousands of places to purchase pillows.
-Really beautifully made pillows can be very expensive.
-What makes one pillow more expensive that an inexpensive pillow?
+Beautifully made pillows can be very expensive.
+What makes one pillow more expensive than an inexpensive pillow?

-• Pillows with down inserts will cost more than pillows with polyester inserts.
+- Down inserts will cost more than polyester inserts.

-• Embellishments, such as piping, cording, trim, fringe, or appliqué will increase the price of the pillow.
+- Embellishments, such as piping, cording, trim, fringe, or an appliqué, will increase the price of the pillow.

-Since I am in pillow-shopping mode, here are some great resources for pillows.
-You’ll notice the color blue is dominant in these choices since that’s my color palette of choice:
+Since I am in pillow-shopping mode, here are some great resources for decorative pillows.

 Chloe and Oliver Pillows